devitrylouis/devitrylouis.github.io/_posts/2019-01-15-dm-multiple-criteria.md

 ### Notion of preference information

-To discriminate among efficient alternatives, the dominance relation ∆ is useless,

 As stated above, the dominance relation $\Delta$ is by definition limited.
 Preferential independance however is a natural extension as it helps reduce the number of constraints.

-We call this additional piece of information preference inforation and for the Decision Model, it refers to his/her value system opinions and convictions.
+We call this additional piece of information <u>preference information</u> and for the Decision Model, it refers to its value system opinions and convictions.
 And one can distinguish:
-- Intra-criterion preference information,
+- Intra-criterion preference information
-- Inter-criteria preference information.
+- Inter-criteria preference information

 ### Invariance w.r.t. a third alternative